crashfort/SourceDemoRender/README.md

 It may also be required to open a map beforehand so the required stuff is loaded properly.

 ## Profiles
-All settings are saved in profiles which are located in `data/profiles`.
-Each file here is a profile.
+All settings are loaded from profiles which are located in `data/profiles`.
 The default profile is called `default.json` and is the profile that will be used in case none is specified when starting a movie.
 These profiles are all shared across all games.
 The settings of a profile is described below.

 ### Movie
 | Key | Value